CrazyVulture/3DGameTemplate/README.md

 # GameDemo
-This is a game demo made by Unity
+This is a 3D game template made by Unity!